kedarnathyadav/spring-boot-fullstack/Step401.md

 now you get token and customerDto

-now try with wrong password you get 500 error which is wrong as it has be unauthorized
+now try with wrong password you get 500 error which is wrong as it has been unauthorized

 update exception handler